Use a security key for 2-Step Verification

 If you have another second step

-1. Sign in to your Google Account with your password and your other second step.
+1. Sign in to your Google Account with your passkey or your password and other second step.

 2. Follow the steps to remove the lost key from your account.